Published Survey

 Not Accepted

-Students applying for admission will be required to complete at least 20 hours of observation of a medical or social field, preferably in a pharmacy.
+Students applying for admission will be required to complete at least 20 hours of observation in a pharmacy or healthcare setting, preferably in a pharmacy.
 A volunteer or paid experience serving a patient population can be substituted for the observation hours.
 The PharmCAS letter of recommendation must be from someone involved with the applicant in such an observation/experience.

 Residency